Plane carrying 132 crashes in China | DW | 21.03.2022

 Flight tracking site FlightRadar24 said the Boeing 737-89P rapidly lost speed before entering a sharp descent.

-State media reported that the aircraft crashed in a mountainous region and sparked a fire in the forest.
+China Eastern gave a hotline number for relatives of those on board but released no further details.

+Boeing said it was aware of the initial reports of the crash and was "working to gather more information.''

-China's airline industry has been among the best in the world over the past decade and Aviation Safety Network said the last fatal jet accident was in 2010.
+China's airline industry safety record has been among the best in the world over the past decade.

 China Eastern is one of China's three major air carriers.